osg-htc/docs/docs/release/updating-to-osg-35.md

 1. Set `resource_group` in `/etc/osg/config.d/40-siteinfo.ini` to the resource group registered in [OSG Topology](../common/registration.md#registering-resources),
-    i.e. the name of the `.yaml` file in OSG Topology that contains the registered resouce above.
+    i.e. the name of the `.yaml` file in OSG Topology that contains the registered resource above.

 1. Set `host_name` to the host name that is registered in [OSG Topology](../common/registration.md#registering-resources).
     This may be different from the FQDN of the host if you're using a DNS alias, for example.